kanni8122/Stock-Price-Pred/README.md

 - Scikit-Learn: A machine learning library used for preprocessing data and calculating evaluation metrics.
 - TensorFlow and Keras: Open-source libraries used to build and train the LSTM neural network model.
 - Plotly: A graphing library used to create interactive and informative visualizations like line charts and candlestick charts.

+# To See The Project Link - https://stock-price-pred-z5uxj3t9t77djsanfeptug.streamlit.app/